|Alma Mater:||B.A., M.A., Oregon State University|

-In the last graded semester, the football team had 50 players achieve a grade point average above a 3.0 with 18 boasting a 3.5 or higher.
+In the last graded semester, the football team had 50 players achieve a grade point average above a 3.0, with 18 boasting a 3.5 or higher.

 Shields’ first year at Lenoir-Rhyne featured an 11-1 record.
-Finishing 7-0 in conference play, the program put together its first perfect conference season in 52 years while also setting an NCAA Division II single-season record for rushing yards (416.2 YPG) behind a spread-option attack.
+Finishing 7-0 in conference play, the program put together its first perfect conference season in 52 years, while also setting an NCAA Division II single-season record for rushing yards (416.2 ypg) behind a spread-option attack.

-Ranked as high as third in the country, the Bears earned the top seed in Super Region No. 2 for the second and garnered a No. 8 final national ranking in the AFCA NCAA Division II Coaches Poll.
+Ranked as high as third in the country, the Bears earned the top seed in Super Region No. 2 for the second straight season, and garnered a No. 8 final national ranking in the AFCA NCAA Division II Coaches Poll.

 Seven Bears earned some form of All-American honors after the 2014 season while Shields was named the SAC Coach of the Year.
-Shields coached two of Lenoir-Rhyne's most decorated players in school history, Ray and linebacker Tanner Botts, a pair of first-team All-Americans.
+Shields coached two of Lenoir-Rhyne's most decorated players in school history, Ray and linebacker Tanner Botts, a pair of First-Team All-Americans.

 Prior to Lenoir-Rhyne, Shields spent five seasons as the associate head coach and offensive coordinator at Army (2009-13).